Kal Ho Naa Ho: Principal photography

 The 80-person production unit then moved to New York City for additional filming in July 2003, when Shah Rukh Khan joined them.
 Advani and Mehta wanted to capture the city's change of seasons from winter to summer to highlight the transformation of Naina's personality, but were unable to do so due to Shah Rukh Khan's illness.
 As a result, they filmed the sequences set in New York City during the summer.

 Shooting in New York City began on 15 July, covering areas in and around the five boroughs and on Long Island.
 The street where Aman and Naina live was filmed in Brooklyn, where the unit camped for two weeks in local houses.
 A body double was used for Zinta's jogging scene during the film's opening credits since she had injured herself while shooting it.
 The Northeast blackout of 2003 forced the unit to cancel some filming.
 The shooting schedule in New York City lasted for fifty-two days.
 The final scenes, which included some songs, were filmed at the Filmistan Studios in Mumbai over about fifty days beginning in August 2003.
-Shooting ended in October 2003, "Maahi Ve" being the last scene filmed.
+Shooting ended in October 2003, with "Maahi Ve" being the last scene and song sequence filmed.
 According to Shah Rukh Khan, Kal Ho Naa Ho was made in sync sound as there were many indoor sequences in the film.
 He noted that sync sound "improved" his performance "considerably" describing it as "one of the biggest blessings for an actor."

 Johar had planned the film's climax differently, but Yash Johar persuaded him that Aman should die.
 Given Shah Rukh Khan's screen persona, he believed Aman's death would have a bigger impact on the audience.
 In September 2015, Shah Rukh Khan revealed that Johar "made a special edit" of the film for his children as a favour to him; in this version, the film ends before his character dies.